Skip to main content

 A chemical peel is a skin treatment that accelerates exfoliation using a specialized chemical solution.
 This process helps improve skin texture, tone and overall appearance by encouraging the regeneration of new, healthier skin cells.
 The depth of exfoliation varies depending on the strength of the peel, ranging from mild surface treatments to deeper peels that address more significant concerns like wrinkles, scars or hyperpigmentation.

-Chemical peels use a variety of peeling agents that work slightly differently from one another, but, in a general way, they all have a similar result: They induce keratolysis, coagulation and denaturation of proteins in the dermis and epidermis — in other words, sloughing and peeling of the skin cells.
+Chemical peels use a variety of peeling agents that work slightly differently from one another, but, in a general way, all have a similar result: They induce keratolysis, coagulation and denaturation of proteins in the dermis and epidermis — in other words, sloughing and peeling of the skin cells.

 Face vs. body chemical peels